Print

 Notes

-You can use a standard cucumber, but make sure to peel it and remove the seeds first.
+Cucumber variety: You can use 2 standard cucumbers (which equals one large English cucumber), but make sure to peel and remove the seeds first.
+English is better here if you can find it!
 You can also use Persian cucumbers, which are similar to English cucumber but smaller.

 Vegan tzatziki sauce variation: This recipe works well with vegan coconut yogurt.
 I used Cocojune coconut yogurt, which is thick and tangy.
 Brands do vary, so try to find one that is plain, thick, and tangy.